drkrillo/docs/creator/optimizing/performance-optimization.md

 ### Connectivity

-If your scene connects to any 3rd party servers or uses the \[messagebus]\(\{{< ref "/content/creator/sdk7/networking/serverless-multiplayer.md#send-explicit-messagebus-messages" >\}}) to send messages between players, there are also some things you might want to keep in mind.
+If your scene connects to any 3rd party servers or uses the [messagebus](../sdk7/networking/serverless-multiplayer.md#send-explicit-messagebus-messages) to send messages between players, there are also some things you might want to keep in mind.

 * Your scene should only have one active WebSockets connection at a time.
 * HTTP calls are funneled by the engine so that only one is handled at a time.
 Any additional requests are queued internally and must wait till other requests are completed.
 This queuing process is handled automatically, you don't need to do anything.
-* When using the \[messagebus]\(\{{< ref "/content/creator/sdk7/networking/serverless-multiplayer.md#send-explicit-messagebus-messages" >\}}) to send messages between players, be mindful that all messages are sent to all other players in the server island.
+* When using the [messagebus](../sdk7/networking/serverless-multiplayer.md#send-explicit-messagebus-messages) to send messages between players, be mindful that all messages are sent to all other players in the server island.
 Avoid situations where an incoming message directly results in sending another message, as the number of messages can quickly grow exponentially when there's a crowd in the scene.

 ### Scene UI